nicoleciceron/COMP3040A3/README.md

 ## Sample Request with Sample response

-1) This is a sample request for ticketFair
+1) This is a sample request for ticketFare

 https://api.wpg-transit.org/ticketFair/json?age=76